Eric G. Hall: Pakistan Air Force (1947-1975)

 After the Partition of British India in August 1947, he opted for Pakistan, moved his family to Lahore, and transferred his service to the Royal Pakistan Air Force.

 On the occasion of Pakistan Day in 1948, Flying Officer Hall was the second to take flight, following Khyber Khan, in the country's first air display which was witnessed by 150,000 people.
-He captivated the crowd in a Tiger Moth, performing a stunning display of stunt flying and aerobatics at 3,000ft.
+He captivated the crowd in a Tiger Moth, performing a stunning display of stunt flying and aerobatics at 3,000 ft.

 From April 1950 to November 1952, he was employed on staff duties at the Air Headquarters.
 Promoted to Wing Commander, he commanded No. 6 Sqn for 3 ½ years.
-He was selected to attend the RAF Staff College, Andover in May 1956.
+He was selected to attend the RAF Staff College, Andover in May 1956 and on his return, he commanded the Officers' Advanced Administration School.
+In June 1957, Wg Cdr Hall was appointed as the first Commandant of the Junior Command and Staff School and also the fourth Commandant of the College of Education.

-On his return to Pakistan, he commanded the Officers' Advanced Administration School.
 In October 1958, he was posted to PAF Staff College as an instructor on the directing staff.
 On 8 March 1960, he was promoted to Group Captain and appointed Assistant Commandant of the College, serving until December 1961.